 It’s a legal requirement for insurers to provide a product disclosure statement for every financial services product they offer.

 ASIC sets the regulatory standards for PDSs, to ensure that they are clear, accurate and comprehensive.
 A PDS provides important information - on exclusions, caps, limits and other conditions – that consumers need when comparing and choosing the best insurance product.

 While ASIC doesn’t act on behalf of individuals, we can and do take action against providers that fail to provide PDSs or produce PDSs or other public statements about their products that are misleading.

 Visit ASIC’s Moneysmart website for tips for buying different types of insurance.

 There are three steps you can take to resolve issues with your insurance company:

-- Make a formal complaint - If you are not happy with their response or if the problem can't be resolved, ask for their complaints handling procedure and put your complaint in writing.
-Use MoneySmart’s sample complaint letters.
+Make a formal complaint - If you are not happy with their response or if the problem can't be resolved, ask for their complaints handling procedure and put your complaint in writing.
+Use Moneysmart’s tips to help you make a complaint.

 - Complain to AFCA - If you don't receive a response in a reasonable time or you're unhappy with the response, you can make a complaint to the Australian Financial Complaints Authority.

 We also have specific guidance on how to deal with disputes about life insurance.